jchenche/File-system/README.md

 # HOW TO RUN:
 - Only 2 commands to run.
 Go to folder /apps and type `make` then `./kapish`
-- All the functionalities are in File.c and kapish.c will test them all
-- kapish.c acts as the shell script, test01.c and test02.c
-- When kapish first runs, it'll first read and execute some test commands in a file named test01 (one of them is init)
+- When kapish runs with the --test flag, it'll first read and execute some test commands in a test file
 - Diagnostics are all encoded inside File.c and kapish.c (run more commands to test further)
-- path must be absolute and always start with /
+- paths must be absolute and always start with /

 # USING THE KAPISH SHELL SCRIPT:
 - `init` will create and initialize the disk